What's wrong with this house? Wake homeowner fined thousands by HOA

 Debra paid the fines, totaling more than $1,000.
 However, it didn't stop with the fines.

-"The threats had started coming about placing a lien against our house and forcing our home into foreclosure," Debra shared.
+"The threats had started coming about placing a lien against our house and forcing our home into foreclosure," Debra said.

 A frustrated Debra reached out to her neighbors to find she wasn't alone in her fight against the HOA and that other homeowners had experienced being fined and threatened of legal action.